project-forth-works/project-forth-works/README.md

 Forth thrives largely on open source but our problem lies in the saying '****When you have seen one Forth, you have seen one Forth****'.
 Here we like to embrace our differences.

 This project is an attempt to spread ideas, algorithms, protocols, applications and hardware drivers.
-The idea is to start with describing the idea, then the algorithm in pseudo code and an example in Simple Forth.
+The idea is to start with describing the idea, then the algorithm in pseudo code and an example in JustForth.
 Links to information, a description of pitfalls, etc. We hope that examples in a lot of Forth dialects and CPU variants will be added.

 It can also be the place to ask for help with a stranded project.
 To do that, you must upload the project and describe it in the appropriate category.